Canon EOS R1 Review

 Canon EOS R1 Compared to the EOS R5 Mark II

-Check out the R1 vs. R5 II specification comparison along with the visual comparison of these cameras.
+Check out the R1 vs. R5 II specification comparison and the visual comparison of these cameras.
 What are the differences between the Canon EOS R5 Mark II and the R1?
 Here is a summary of the R1's advantages:

 • 40 fps for 230 frames vs. 30 fps for 93 (having faster continuous shooting available is an advantage, but 30 fps is really fast)